MayureshKoli45/Mini-Project-Three-Cup-Monte/README.md

 # Mini Project Three Cup Monte

-This is mini project call Three Cup Monte.
+This is mini project called Three Cup Monte.

 Yes we will not see any cup or ball we are going to mimic the game.